asetalias/blog/README.md

 -   Anyone willing to contribute and help in this project can refer to the Issues Section of the repository and take a look at issues which they can help solve.
 -   First time Git/Github users can refer to the "First time Contributors" section at the end of the document for guides and help on how to use git and Github and start contributing.

+-   To be involved in the ongoing discussions please join our [Telegram Group](https://t.me/joinchat/KDFmCRdcpJrASFp5pKVaCA).

 * * *